iirisarri/PEB_Phylogenomics/README.md

 ```

 But if you look into Orthogroups.csv, you will see it is a simple tab-separated file.
-Thus, we can also parse it with a bit of bash and extract the sequences using [seqtk]() or perl.
+Thus, we can also parse it with a bit of bash.
+Tip: separate sequences for each orthogroup and place them into a individual files, one ID per line: then extract the sequences for each orthogroup using [seqtk](https://github.com/lh3/seqtk) or a [perl script](link).

 ```
 # each line contains the sequences belonging to one orthogroup
 split -l 1 Orthofinder_Results_Feb28/Orthogroups.csv

 # except the first line, which contains the column headers and can be ignored
 rm xaa

 # you can create files .taxa containing the sequences for each orthgroup
 for f in x*; do name=`cat $f | cut -f1` ; tr '\t' '\n' < $f | tail -n+2 > $name.taxa; done

 # create a file containing all proteins from all species
 cat vertebrate_proteomes/*faa > vertebrate_proteomes_all.fasta

 # for each orthogroup, extract the sequences from the big fasta file using seqtk
 for f in OG00000*taxa; do /Applications/Phylogeny/seqtk/seqtk subseq vertebrate_proteomes.fasta $f > $f.fas; done

 # aternatively, use a perl oneliner
 for f in OG00000*taxa; do perl -ne 'if(/^>(\S+)/){$c=$i{$1}}$c?print:chomp;$i{$_}=1 if @ARGV' $f vertebrate_proteomes.fasta; done